k2view-academy/K2View-Academy/academy/Training_Level_1/01_Fabric_Introduction/1_3a_Installation_Process.md

 # Software Installation Process & Course Databases Access

-In order to proceed with this course, we provide the possibility to either run Fabric on your PC (windows only) or access a pre-configured environment on Amazon cloud.
+In order to proceed with this course, we provide the possibility to either run Fabric on your PC (windows only) or access a pre-configured environment on the cloud.

 Keep in mind that the minimal requirement necessary to install Fabric for development/training purposes are as follow:
 * Memory requirements